cj13579/bda-covid/WEBPAGE.md

 The daily press-releases and conferences are great and frustrating all at the same time.
 They provide useful metrics but not the same numbers as are reported by the likes of the BBC which make comparing the situation in Bermuda to other countries more difficult.
 This site is an attempt to solve that problem.

-## Disclaimer

-This data is scraped (poorly) from [gov.bm](https://www.gov.bm) and I have not validated what has been collected.
-I have only collected data from the start of 2021.
-You should absolutely not use these numbers for anything important.

 ### Positivity Rate